denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 Notes:
 * pyaudisam knows how to automatically use the multiple processors / cores provided by the system: MCDS runs are done parallely (here using N parallel processes, where N is the number of processors reported by the system + 4) !
-* While optimisations are running (the first stage), you'll get some follow up information in the console every 20 "to-be-optimised analysis", with an estimation of the end time of this stage.
+* While optimisations are running (the first stage), you'll get some follow-up information in the console every 20 "to-be-optimised analysis", with an estimation of the end time of this stage.
 * On my powerful 6 hyper-threading core i7 10850H laptop, this optimisation stage lasts around 20mn, that is around 1000 MCDS runs per minute.
-* While the final actual analysis run (now we've got all the parameteres for all the analysis variants to run) ... lasts only around 20 seconds.
+* While the final actual analysis run (now we've got all the parameters for all the analysis variants to run) ... lasts only around 20 seconds.

 Once finished, this run produces the following files in this folder `./optanlys/<date>-<hour>` (created if not yet present):
 * the explicitated specs of the 272 run analyses (specified through `ACDC2019-OptAnalysesToDo.xlsx`): `ACDC2019-Nat-optanalyses-explispecs.xlsx` (note that it's a bit more than explicitation, as it also contains the optimised distance truncation parameters : the `auto` specs were replaced by the computed values),